aruna09/calculator-behavior/addition.md

   Given: the calculator is turned ON

-  When: wrong input is provided/only one operand is provided instead of two/operators given at wrong places
+  When: wrong input is provided
+  OR only one operand is provided instead of two
+  OR operators given at wrong places

   Then: Alert the user about the Wrong Input

 Scenario:Identify operation

   Given: the calculator is turned ON

   When: an operator is entered